athill/DirFixtures/README.md

 #DirFixtures

-The point of this Python module is to easily create, delete, and copy directory structures.
+The point of this Python module is to easily create, delete, and copy directory trees.
 It came about because of the larger goal of my [unified-migration-theory](https://github.com/athill/unified-migration-theory) project (whose goal is to migrate files to production servers, based on Git syntax, to servers that don't pull from a repository) which got stonewalled when I discovered the difficulty of maintaining test directories manually.

-One epiphany later, I decided to get back to brass tacks and write a python module that could easily create and destroy directory structures for testing purposes.
+One epiphany later, I decided to get back to brass tacks and write a python module that could easily create and destroy directory trees for testing purposes.
 This is v0.8 of that module.

 ## Concepts